 Here is a non-prioritized list of some of them:

 The algorithm used when the global stack overflows is as follows:

 gcis on and the global stack has grown at least

 gc_marginkilobytes since the last garbage collection then garbage collect the global stack if less than

 gc_marginkilobytes are reclaimed then try to expand the global stack endif else try to expand the global stack endif

 collection reclaims at least the

-gc_margin kilobytes of heap space, then
+gc_margin kilobytes of global stack space, then

 presumably occur.
 In addition, no garbage collection occurs if the